NEXT DATE: SAT 7 DECEMBER 2019

 About Alyson Hallett

-Alyson Hallett is a prize-winning poet who has published two full volumes of poetry, The Stone Library (Peterloo Poets), Suddenly Everything (Poetry Salzburg), as well as numerous pamphlets and artist’s books.
-She has written drama for Radio 4 and Sky television and runs an ongoing international poetry as public art project – The Migration Habits of Stones.
-Alyson is an Advisory Fellow with the Royal Literary Fund, a Hawthornden Fellow and has tutored for Arvon.
+Alyson Hallett’s latest book is LZRD, poems from the Lizard Peninsula, co-authored with Penelope Shuttle (Indigo Dreams).
+Her pamphlet Toots (Mariscat Press) was shortlisted for the Michael Marks and Callum MacDonald Memorial Awards and chosen by Jackie Kay for a summer read in the Observer.
+Other books include The Golden Bowl (Potentino Press), The Stone Library (Peterloo Poets), Suddenly Everything (Poetry Salzburg), as well as numerous artist’s books.
+She has written drama for Radio 4 and Sky television, an essay for Radio 3, and curates an ongoing international poetry as public art project, The Migration Habits of Stones.
+Alyson teaches at UWE and Falmouth Art School, has tutored for Arvon, is a Hawthornden Fellow and works part time for the Royal Literary Fund.
 In 2010, she was awarded a PhD in poetry.
 Alyson has held many prestigious residencies and in 2011, she was the country’s first poet-in-residence in a geography department at Exeter University (funded by the Leverhulme Trust).
 Alyson has collaborated with musicians, artists and dancers and enjoys working with poetry in all forms. www.thestonelibrary.com

 “That was wonderfully exhilarating and revelatory!
 Thank you so much for your advice and insight, and for bringing so much careful attention to my poems.
 I learned so much, and I’ll do my best now to bring what I learned to my writing – the poems you saw, the ones you didn’t and the ones I’m yet to write.
 I feel I’ve really moved forward in some mysterious way.” – PS, Bristol